 According to Government Technology Magazine, the Los Angeles Police Department reported that doorbell video cameras had reduced neighborhood burglaries in 2015 by as much as 55 percent in seven months (Shedlock, 2019)[i].

-In 2019, our lab saw an increase in the number of cases that had recorded video evidence that was created on doorbell cameras.
-We currently have an active case with crucial video evidence from a doorbell camera that captured the movement of a murder suspect.
+In 2019, our lab saw a significant increase in the number of cases utilizing evidence via doorbell video cameras.
+We are currently working on a case with crucial video evidence from a doorbell video camera that captured a murder suspect.
 Although we can see the perpetrator from the neighbor’s doorbell video camera, we are unable to make an identification.

 As previously mentioned, doorbell video cameras are both affordable and easy to install.
 They can be connected through wifi and accessed from your mobile device anywhere, anytime.
 These cameras help identify the knock at your door and deter “porch pirates” from stealing packages.

 Doorbell cameras not only record video, but they can record audio as well.
 And based on our experience, there has been greater success in forensically enhanced audio rather than video.
 We currently have an active case that was originally ruled as a suicide but is now under investigation as a murder.
 Forensically enhanced audio revealed additional information and the investigation has been re-opened with a new case strategy.

 Several manufacturers have recently released 4K resolution technology in doorbell video cameras.
 Although our lab has not worked with 4K resolution doorbell camera footage yet, we anticipate there will be a dramatic increase in the success rate of forensic video enhancements due to the higher quality of video they will provide.